rishipandey125/Simple-RayTracer/README.md

-# RayTracer
+# Simple RayTracer
-RayTracer built from scratch in C++ implementing phong shading and shadows on spheres.
+Simple raytracer built from scratch in C++ implementing phong shading and shadows on spheres.
 I developed this project to learn more about computer graphics in film.

 ![Cover](/imgs/cover.png)